mohit23x/react-native-sugar-style/README.md

 ### Caveats

 - May introduce performance issues (not tested)
-- Re-rendering on theme change causes mount and un-mounting of parent
-- re-renders when same theme is applied again
-- Caching not implemented
-- Dimension values are not dynamic
+- Dimension values are not dynamic (device height/width don't change based on orientation)